 Micro-Signals Targeting Audiences Raw Event Export Propensity Scores Propensity Scores User Visit Website Behavior GA4 Raw Event Capture BigQuery Propensity Model Google Ads Bid Optimization CRM System Sales & Email Routing

-By capturing custom, high-resolution event data in GA4, the model can look far beyond standard pageviews.
-We can feed the algorithm hundreds of behavioural micro-signals.
+By capturing extremely high-resolution event data natively in GA4, the model looks way past standard pageviews.
+You end up feeding the algorithm hundreds of distinct behavioural micro-signals.

-The result of this pipeline is a constantly updating dataset of active users and their conversion probabilities.
-Here is a simplified example of what this BigQuery output looks like:
+The final output of this entire pipeline is a constantly breathing dataset of active users and their conversion probabilities.
+Here is a stripped-down look at what the BigQuery table typically looks like:

 User ID Propensity Score Automated Routing Target Platform